Why is Portugal a Growing Market in the Solar Area?

 If we look Portugal down on the map, one certainty comes to mind: in terms of solar radiation, the country is privileged for its location.
-Just look at Alentejo, for instance.
-People there don’t lack a sunny day.
-But there are other key factors making Portugal one growing leader in the solar energy market.
+Look at Alentejo region, for instance, people don't lack a sunny day!
+But there are key factors making Portugal one growing leader in the solar energy market.

 First, the numbers - they tell it all.
 Currently, Portugal has an installed solar photovoltaic capacity of 1030 megawatts (MW).
 In 2011, for example, the number was 174 MW.
 And the production of solar energy keeps growing each year, as more solar plants are uprising from north to south.
 One big reason for this concerns technological advances - production costs are lower, and so are the costs of photovoltaic modules.
 And, once again, Alentejo deserves the highlight.
 The extremely high sun exposure in the region keeps attracting diverse new investments in photovoltaic plants.
 In fact, Mértola is now preparing to receive the largest photovoltaic solar project in the country.
 We're talking about a 480 megawatt (MW) power plant that Fermesolar wants to install, in an investment of nearly 400 million euros.